mfpardini/cooper-app/README.md

 This project was developed to complete a challenge.

-See the requirements clickin here: [https://github.com/leonardo-coopersystem/desafio/blob/master/README.md](https://github.com/leonardo-coopersystem/desafio/blob/master/README.md)
+See the requirements by clicking here: [https://github.com/leonardo-coopersystem/desafio/blob/master/README.md](https://github.com/leonardo-coopersystem/desafio/blob/master/README.md)